Get instant high- and low-range budget estimates for your

-new church lighting system
+How much does a church lighting system cost?

 Our Church Lighting System Calculator provides you with a conservative price range for use in budgeting.
 The pricing provided assumes no equipment will be re-used and is based on commonly requested peripherals and capabilities.
 The calculator can serve as a great jumping off point for churches beginning the process of investing in new technology.